Ballard Performing Art Incoming Students And Families!

-We are so excited to meet your new students, see returning students, and start the school year.
-While we realize we don’t have all the information about what this particular school year will look like, please be assured that the Directors and the Ballard Performing Arts (BPA) Booster Board are working to keep up with the changes for school, activities, and SPS plans for the fall.
-While we are making modifications to our fall schedule we are continuing to make plans for all groups.
+We realize remote learning and all the information about what this particular school year will look like seems to be changing constantly, please be assured that the Directors and the Ballard Performing Arts (BPA) Booster Board are working to keep up with the changes for school, activities, and SPS plans for the year.

 Our programs at Ballard High School are unique within the Seattle Public Schools.
 All four of our directors work as a team and our boosters support all the bands, all the choirs, all the orchestras and the theatre department.
 There are more than 15 groups total under the Ballard Performing Arts umbrella.

 This year, students and families that are involved in the Ballard Performing Arts program can expect a new level of togetherness, even when we are away from each other.
 This year’s overarching theme is “UNITY and COMMUNITY. “

 What does this mean?
 It means that in addition to making a renewed individual commitment to our own chosen performing arts medium, we are going to spend time getting to know folks across performing groups or troupes.
 It means we are going to collaborate in unconventional ways in the making of performance art – with creativity as the main vehicle.
 It means we are going to, as a program, dig deep into the difficult work of decolonization and the building of a culturally responsive, welcoming environment for our community to thrive within.

 It means that all performing arts teachers will be spending time with all performing arts students.
 We will endeavor to bring our strengths together as “accountability partners” to deliver an even more effective and powerful curriculum that serves all of our students.
 This year calls for a different approach – the “old way” isn’t really doable right now.
 We are so excited for our students to hop on board with us and get ready for a cool new journey.